FreedomBen/rtl8188ce-linux-driver/README.md

     modprobe rtl8192ce

-You may have invalid configuration options in /etc/modprobe.d/rtl8192ce.conf.
-You can either remove the file or remove the debug option as it is no long supported.
+You may have invalid configuration options in `/etc/modprobe.d/rtl8192ce.conf`.
+You can either remove the file or remove any options that are not supported.

 **3\.
 If you're connection seems unstable:**